jjti/ff/README.md

 ## Predictions

-Predictions for each player were created using a mix of expert ratings and Madden.
-The models' R-squared's were better than any source on its own.
+I forecasted every players' points for the season using a mix of expert ratings (ESPN, FOX, CBS, and NFL) and stats from Madden 2019.
+Against historical data, the models' R-squared's were better than any source on its own.

 ![full](https://user-images.githubusercontent.com/13923102/43682303-f861f7e2-983e-11e8-98f5-07ec2a89e998.png)